tbidne/navi/README.md

 ##### Specific Options

-* `battery-percentage.alert.level`: integer in `[0, 100]`.
-Sends a notification once the battery level drops below the level.
+* `battery-percentage.alert.percent`: integer in `[0, 100]`.
+Sends a notification once the battery level drops to this level.
 * `battery-percentage.app`: (Optional).
 One of `[sysfs | acpi | upower]`.
   * `sysfs` reads `/sys` or `/sysfs` directly.
   * `acpi` requires the `acpi` utility.